oceanprotocol/ocean-node/README.md

-# Ocean Node
+# Ocean Nodes

+Ocean Nodes run everything you need in the Ocean stack, they replace three previous components: [Provider](https://github.com/oceanprotocol/provider), [Aquarius](https://github.com/oceanprotocol/aquarius) and [subgraph](https://github.com/oceanprotocol/ocean-subgraph).

-A minimal guide to quickly start and run an Ocean Node.
+This is a minimal guide to quickly start and run an Ocean Node.
 See the [docs](/docs/) directory for more detailed information on Ocean Nodes and how to customise your setup.

 ## Running Ocean Nodes in Docker (recommended)